 Now, think about your house at night time.
 All the lights are on, the TV is probably blaring too, and you’re on your iPad.

-Your eyeballs are being flooded with bright blue light designed to mimic sunlight, so cortisol is still being produced and melatonin is suppressed.
 No wonder we struggle to sleep!
 If you’re anything like I used to be, you’re going to bed without sleep-inducing melatonin and still wired on cortisol.

 HEALING YOUR RELATIONSHIP WITH SLEEP